Copyright Fair Use: An Explanation by Skilled Copyright Attorneys

 More protection is afforded to unpublished copyrighted works.
 The fact that it is unpublished will weigh against the finding of fair use because the law gives some deference to the author control over when their work is to be published.
 However, in the case that the work is unavailable because it is out of print and generally unavailable on the market, its unavailability will weigh in favor of a finding of fair use.

-The Third Factor: Amount and substantiality of the Portion used in Relation to the Copyrighted Work as a Whole
+Third Fair USE Factor: Amount and substantiality of the Portion used in Relation to the Copyrighted Work as a Whole

 Generally speaking, the greater the amount of the copyrighted material that is used, the less likely fair use will be found.
 However, this is a bit of an oversimplification because courts tend to focus on the importance of the portion used, rather than solely on the amount used.
 If the portion used is of critical importance to the copyrighted work, even one line pulled from a book or journal could be considered an infringement.